anuradhawick/seq2vec/README.md

 # Seq2Vec - DNA sequence vectorization

 This tool is intended to be used for data generation in Bioinformatics Machine Learning related tasks.
 You can use Seq2Vec to convert FASTA or FASTQ data sets into k-mer frequency vectors.
-We use memory mapped files to read inputs faster and multi-worker pipeline to vectorise the sequences.
+We use memory mapped files to write faster and a multi-worker pipeline to vectorise the sequences.

 ## Downloading and Compiling

-You need boost c++ library to compile this.
+You need boost (1.72+) c++ library to compile this.
 Typically `sudo apt-get install libboost-all-dev` works on linux (or `brew install boost` in MaxOS).

 ```
 git clone https://github.com/anuradhawick/seq2vec.git